heptarch/heptarch.github.io/drafts/demon.md

 "I am much reduced.
 The confining potential keeps the surface area small---Bekenstein you know---and stops me from replenishing my entropy budget.
 But I still have a few tricks.
 Begoo!"
-The logs in the fire crackle and unburn.
+The logs in the fire crackle oddly and unburn.

 The dream lurches again.
 In the distance,